 Sycamore Land Trust protects land by owning nature preserves and by holding permanent conservation easements on privately owned land.
-Sycamore now protects over 100 properties totaling 9,404 acres — all made possible by the generous support of our donors and volunteers.
+Sycamore now protects over 100 properties totaling more than 10,000 acres — all made possible by the generous support of our donors and volunteers.

 What it means to protect land - Nature is vivacious.
 Give the plants, animals, bugs, fungi, and waterways a chance to survive, and they’ll thrive.
 But when 85% of Indiana’s original forests have been destroyed, when species are put at risk of extinction, and when ponds and creeks fill with contaminants and face erosion, nature needs our help.